Sarah Worgan

 Period: Early Modern Gothic, 18th Century Gothic, 19th Century Gothic, 20th Century Gothic, 21st Century Gothic

-Genres and Media: Arts, Film and TV, Poetry, Theatre and Performance
+Genres and Media: Fiction, Film and TV, Theatre and Performance, Tourism and Travel

-Regions and Cultures: Black Gothic, European Gothic, Latin American Gothic, Nordic Gothic, Scottish Gothic
+Regions and Cultures: English Gothic, European Gothic, Middle-Eastern Gothic, Scottish Gothic

 Email: araducanu@yeditepe.edu.tr